Quantum cellular automata for quantum error correction and density classification

-\emph{Implementation Proposal.}---Neutral-atom dynamically reconfigurable 2D arrays allow for the parallelization of 2- and 3-qubit high-fidelity entangling gates~\cite{Lukin_gate, Lukin_dyn, Bro, Exp_new1}.
-The parallel 2- and 3-qubit gates required for the construction of our QCAs are therefore within experimental reach.
-The Toffoli gates can also be decomposed in terms of single- and two-qubit gates~\cite{Suppl_Mat}.
-The reconfigurability of 2D neutral-atom arrays provides the advantage of allowing for the rearrangement of "past", "present/now" and "future" strings~\cite{Lukin_dyn}.
-It is therefore expected that Rydberg-atom platforms will soon be able to implement QCAs with globally applied locally conditional interactions~\cite{experiment, Lukin3} [cf. Fig.~\ref{fig1}(b)], with trapped ions offering similar implementation capabilities~\cite{iontrap}.
+\emph{Implementation proposal.}---Dynamically reconfigurable 2D arrays of neutral atoms allow for the parallelization of 2- and 3-qubit high-fidelity entangling gates~\cite{Lukin_gate, Lukin_dyn, Lukin_new, Bro, Exp_new1}.
+The parallel gates required for our QCAs are therefore within experimental reach~\cite{cnot_decompose, Suppl_Mat}.
+The reconfigurability of 2D neutral-atom arrays allows for rearrangement of time strings~\cite{Lukin_dyn, Lukin_new}.
+We expect Rydberg-atom platforms to be able to implement QCAs with globally applied locally conditional interactions~\cite{experiment, Lukin3} [cf. Fig.~\ref{fig1}(b)], with trapped ions offering similar capabilities~\cite{iontrap}.

-\emph{Conclusion.}---In this work, we introduce the first QCAs for QEC.
-Those QCAs are reversible, translation invariant, locality preserving, self-dual and independent from measurements and syndromes.
+\emph{Conclusion.}---In this Letter, we introduce the first QCAs for QEC.
+These QCAs are reversible, translation invariant, locality preserving, self-dual and independent from measurements and syndromes.
 They preserve coherence and information in the logical states they act upon while keeping errors local.
-Our simulation results highlight the robustness of QTLV with respect to all studied noise models, displaying remarkably high performance against coherent noise.
+Our simulation results highlight the robustness of QTLV, displaying remarkable performance against coherent and incoherent phenomenological noise.
 Our proposal for error-correcting QCAs opens the possibility to systematically explore and establish QCAs as a complementary paradigm for robust quantum information processing.
-In special, higher-dimensional QCAs should be able to correct both bit and phase flips, and topological properties of QCAs~\cite{Farrelly, index}, potentially leveraging concepts from CAs and topological error correction~\cite{Harrington, Terhal, Fibonacci, fieldca, fieldCA2}, could lead to new classes of QCA-based measurement-free QEC approaches unparalleled by currently known codes. \\
+We show that concatenation is one path towards QCA-based full QEC~\cite{Suppl_Mat}, yet higher-dimensional QCAs are also expected to have such capabilities.
+Topological properties of QCAs~\cite{Farrelly, index}, potentially leveraging concepts from CAs and topological QEC~\cite{Harrington, Terhal, Fibonacci, fieldca, fieldCA2}, could lead to new approaches of QCA-based measurement-free QEC. \\